Technolawhere/technolawhere.github.io/_posts/2025-2-4-Arijit-Singh-v.-Codible-Ventures-LLP-2024.md

 * **The court determined that the use of AI to replicate the plaintiff's voice and image is an infringement of his personality rights**.

-### Whether the sale of merchandise bearing the plaintiff's likeness is an infringement of his rights.
+### Whether the sale of merchandise bearing the plaintiff's likeness is an infringement of his rights?

 * The court observed that some defendants are selling merchandise bearing Singh's name, image, and likeness.

-* The court stated that the sale of merchandise bearing the Plaintiff’s personality traits, without any permission from the Plaintiff, is in violation of the Plaintiff’s personality rights and right of publicity.
+* **The court stated that the sale of merchandise bearing the Plaintiff’s personality traits, without any permission from the Plaintiff, is in violation of the Plaintiff’s personality rights and right of publicity.**

 * The court noted that the Plaintiff had made a conscious personal choice to refrain from commercialization of his personality traits.